christianwgd/django_hockeydata_api/README.rst

         # Base divison of organisation (e.g. association, club etc.)
         # you can get this id from here: https://apidocs.hockeydata.net/division-finder/
+        # 1900 is the actual sample of austrian EBEL, which is also used for the hockeydata samples
-        'BASE_DIV': '<yourBaseDivisionId>',
+        'BASE_DIV': '1900',
     }

 Example app
 -----------

-The example app is created for running with django 2.0!
+The example app is created for running with django 2.0+!

 1. create virtualenv